gterai/RidgeR/README.md

 We adopted the approach proposed by [2] and implemented in the RNAstructure program [3] to incorporate DMS probing data.
 The DMS reactivity is converted to the pseudo-free energy based on an empirically derived statistical potential and integrated into the downstream analysis as in the SHAPE reactivity.

-We modified the CapR program [4] such that it could calculate the structural features considering the probing data and integrated it to the QRNAstructure program.
+We modified the CapR program [4] such that it could calculate the structural features considering the probing data and integrated it to the QRNAstruct program.
 We used CapR because it calculates the position-specific structural features based on the Turner Energy model, for which methods for integrating probe data have already been proposed.

 ## How to use the position-specific features obtained by your own methods (advanced use)